KEY FACTS

-Through these federal laws, the Environmental Protection Agency (EPA) has the authority to require and oversee the cleanup of spills of hazardous substances.
-In coordination with state and local authorities, EPA approves cleanup plans, sets required remediation requirements and oversees remediation efforts from start to eventual finish.
+Railroads develop comprehensive emergency response plans with regulators, state emergency management agencies, the National Response Center, and safety experts.
+Through these federal laws (listed below), the Environmental Protection Agency (EPA) has the authority to require and oversee the cleanup of spills of hazardous substances.
+This is a crucial component of hazmat remediation efforts.
+In coordination with state and local authorities, the EPA approves cleanup plans.
+It sets required remediation requirements and oversees remediation activities from start to eventual finish.

-- The Comprehensive Environmental Response, Compensation, and Liability Act: Also known as CERCLA or Superfund.
-Provides a mechanism to fund accidents, spills, and other emergency releases of pollutants and contaminants into the environment.
+- The Comprehensive Environmental Response, Compensation & Liability Act: Also known as CERCLA or Superfund.
+It provides a mechanism to fund accidents, spills, and other emergency releases of pollutants and contaminants into the environment.
 Under CERCLA, EPA can seek out parties responsible for any release and assure their cooperation in the cleanup.

-- The Resource Conservation and Recovery Act (RCRA): Creates a framework for the proper management of hazardous and non-hazardous solid waste.
-The regulations promulgated by EPA mandate strict standards for the storage, transport and disposal of hazardous substances.
+- The Resource Conservation & Recovery Act (RCRA): Creates a framework for the proper management of hazardous and non-hazardous solid waste.
+The regulations promulgated by EPA mandate strict standards for the storage, transport, and disposal of hazardous substances.

 - The Clean Water Act: The principal law governing pollution control and water quality of the nation’s waterways.
 The object of the Clean Water Act is to restore and maintain the chemical, physical, and biological integrity of U.S. waters.